Direction for Detection: A Survey of Automated Vulnerability Detection and all of its Pain Points: Methodology

-The third and final screening phase is based on the full text of the remaining 97 articles.
-In this phase, we manually excluded duplicate articles that were not automatically detected by \emph{Rayyan}, as well as articles deemed irrelevant based on the full text (e.g., exploitation solutions without a detection component).
-Figure~\ref{fig:hist-paper-year-phase2} presents a histogram illustrating the distribution of the 79 included articles published between 2006 and 2024.
+\paragraph{Full-Text Screening.} The third and final screening phase is based on the full text of the remaining 124 articles.
+In this phase, we manually excluded duplicate articles that were not automatically detected by \emph{Rayyan}, articles deemed irrelevant based on the full text (e.g., exploitation solutions without a detection component or articles not using ML techniques). \autoref{fig:hist-paper-year-phase2} presents a histogram illustrating the distribution of the 87 included articles published between 2016 and 2024.
+Although older articles have had more time to accrue citations, the publication-year distribution does not suggest that the citation-frequency threshold systematically favored older work.